ttreddy2911/fastapi-calculator/README.md

 #  FastAPI Calculator with Testing & CI

-A dynamic and fully tested **FastAPI-based calculator application** with a responsive UI, complete test coverage, logging, and automated CI using GitHub Actions.
+A dynamic and fully tested **FastAPI-based calculator application** with a responsive UI, complete test coverage, logging and automated CI using GitHub Actions.

 ---